ECCA Winner Ruth MacMullen Reflects on SLA Annual Conference 2017

 SLA Europe would like to congratulate Ruth on standing for election to be the Legal Division’s Chair Elect Elect!

 Getting there and getting orientated

-I start my blog post by thanking Ned Potter for suggesting that I give the ECCA application a whirl (and for his encouraging and informative blogginlägg).
+I start my blog post by thanking Ned Potter for suggesting that I give the ECCA application a whirl (and for his encouraging and informative blog).
 It took me many years to find my professional feet and to get onto a career trajectory that offered progression and inspiration – and then I found copyright!
-I followed my heart when applying to the Legal Division; although I am not a traditional law librarian, I have experience in legal information management.
+I followed my heart when applying to the Division des affaires juridiques; although I am not a traditional law librarian, I have experience in legal information management.
 I also wanted to collaborate with law librarians, to see if there are any gaps between those in academia and industry, and how these can be bridged.

 Sporting my UK Copyright Literacy t-shirt!

 Amy and I found the ‘real’ cacti during our post-conference hike to the desert botanical garden

 I’m grateful that we were given a day to settle in before the conference started, and for the pre-conference phone call with Tracy Maleeff, who gave us invaluable information about conference survival!
 I arrived late on Friday night and had the Saturday to attend orientation sessions.
 The first thing that I attended was the Legal Division Board Meeting.
 This was a great way to meet Division members early on and to find out more about the overarching strategy as well as the workings from the ground up.
 I met with the Chair, Victoria-Nord, and my mentor, Jessica King – both of whom were amazingly welcoming and helpful.
 A bonus was the